-Furniture Accident Lawyer investigates serious Injuries and deaths reported from furniture defects
+Cincinnati, Ohio Product Liability Attorney and Furniture Accident Lawyer investigates serious tip-over injuries and deaths reported from furniture defects

-Joe Lyon is a highly-rated Ohio product liability attorney and furniture accident lawyer representing plaintiffs nationwide in a wide variety of consumer product liability and injury cases.
+Joe Lyon is a highly-rated Ohio product liability attorney and furniture accident lawyer representing plaintiffs nationwide in a wide variety of consumer product liability and furniture tip-over injury cases.

 In one “hazard pattern” identified by the CPSC, almost half of tip-over deaths occur in the bedroom, sometimes after a child has napped and is alone.
 Children may start to climb on open drawers and a tip-over is likely.